The Best 9mm Pistols

 These shorter pistols, with their truncated barrel length, give up sight radius, making them inherently less accurate at distance, and can be less comfortable to shoot due to their tendency to have a snappier recoil and more pronounced muzzle rise as they have less mass to eat up that impulse.

-You’ll also often take a hit on capacity — many of these pistols use single-stack magazines to reduce overall size — but given that most self-defense encounters are over in a matter seconds and happen well under 10 yards, capacity and sight radius are secondary considerations to ease of carry.
+You’ll also often take a hit on capacity — many of these pistols use single-stack magazines to reduce overall size — but given that most self-defense encounters are over in a matter of seconds and happen well under 10 yards, capacity, and sight radius are secondary considerations to ease of carry.

 You’ll find descriptions such as compact, subcompact, and micro-compact in this category, and these pistols often make for some of the best concealed carry pistols available.